 - On the screenshot below, we see the result of the GET request for the firstname.lastname@example.org user:

 As you can see – the user did not retrieve the status and vendorCode fields in the response.
-You can test the other users to ensure that they receive the information that their role should allow them.
+You can test the other users to ensure that they receive the information allowed by their role.

 That’s it!
 For real apps, you may choose to complicate this logic; for example, you may want to build your own matrix of permissions and calculate in your code which fields the user can see or not see.
 Backendless gives you all the capabilities to do that easily and quickly.